Skip to main content

 • $300 refundable security deposit for TVA.

-• $200 fee for a visa with other costs in travel, lodging, food, etc (approximate amount).
+• Fee for a visa with other costs in travel, lodging, food, etc (approximate amount).

-• $700-$1,000 for an airline ticket to bring a spouse to Hawaii if the spouse is not here.
+• An airline ticket to bring a spouse to Hawaii if the spouse is not here.

-• $500* Student Medical Benefit for the spouse.
+• $500* Student Medical Benefit for the spouse, IWORK will cover.

 Student Medical Benefits